 333.64 grams * 26.519% = 88 grams of protein / day

 That brings the number down, but not significantly.
 It’s only when we look at the quality and digestibility of the food, something called the “biological value,” does it start to make sense.
 The first three ingredients in her dog food are turkey, chicken, and chicken meal.
 To keep things simple, we’ll use the biological value (BV) for chicken, which is 79%.
 That is, only 79% of the protein available from the chicken can be digested by the dog.
 Considering BV, our new number looks like this …

 88 grams * 79% = 69.89 grams / day

 Whew!
-Lot’s of work to get to that number and we are only vaguely confident that it is right.
-If it is, then Zola is meeting the original estimate of needing 50 grams/day of protein in her diet.
+Lot’s of work to get to that number, and we are only vaguely confident that it is right.
+If it is, then our dog is meeting the original estimate of needing 50 grams/day of protein in her diet.
 She's also in the range when we add the additional protein needed for canine athletes.
 Of course, she doesn’t just eat 2.1 cups of dry dog food a day.

-We actually give her about 1.5 cups if the Innova Adult Dry Dog Food, plus a mixture of baked chicken, vegetables and a grain, such as rice or quinoa.
+We actually give her about 1.5 cups if the Innova Adult Dry Dog Food, plus a mixture of baked chicken, vegetables, and a grain, such as rice or quinoa.
 She gets a couple of tablespoons of this mixture mixed in with her dry dog food, plus about a cup inside a frozen Kong.
 Finally, she gets a handful of treats each day, both for training and for being so darn cute.
 Calculating protein intake is difficult enough using the nutritional information on a dog food label.
 Trying to calculate it with these additional ingredients proved to be too much.

 Is that all?

 Of course not.
 According to Kevin Tipton at the University of Birmingham “other factors may be more important.
 For example, the timing of protein intake in relation to exercise, the type of protein ingested, other nutrients ingested at the same time, and interactions between these factors all influence the utilization of the amino acids from ingested protein.”
 In other words, it’s extremely complicated.